Muran (film)

 Muran is a 2011 Indian Tamil-language action thriller film written and directed by debutant Rajan Madhav.
 It stars Cheran alongside Prasanna, with Haripriya, Nikita Thukral and Jayaprakash in pivotal roles.
-Launched in September 2010, the film's shooting was completed by July 2011.
 The story revolves around two contrasting characters and depicts the incidents that occur when they meet each other.
 The film is highly inspired by Alfred Hitchcock's psychological thriller Strangers on a Train (1951).
-Co-produced and distributed by UTV Motion Pictures, Muran was released on 30 September 2011 to overall positive reviews.
+Co-produced and distributed by UTV Motion Pictures, Muran was released on 30 September 2011.

 Plot

-The film starts with the scene in a hotel in Bangalore, where Nanda (Cheran) is playing a song on his guitar for producers who are helping him get an opportunity in Tamil cinema as a musician.
-At this instant, Arjun (Prasanna), heavily drunk, makes a scene, stating that he will fall from there (the top floor of the hotel) to the swimming pool at the ground, and he does.
+In a hotel in Bangalore, Nanda (Cheran) is playing a song on his guitar for producers who are helping him get an opportunity as a musician in Tamil cinema.
+At this instant, Arjun (Prasanna), heavily drunk, makes a scene, stating that he will fall from there (the top floor of the hotel) to the swimming pool on the ground, and he does.

-While returning to Chennai, Nanda's car engine gets seized due to the sudden brake made in order to avoid collision with another car driven by arrogant drunken youngsters.
-Arjun, who drove alone to Chennai, gives a lift to Nanda in his car.
-They both get introduced, and they identify that both of them had many differences in opinion.
-They both share their tragic stories of their life while travelling.
-Nanda tells him about his unloving wife Indhu (Nikita Thukral), and his post marital love Lavanya (Haripriya).
-He states he lives in a situation that he uncomfortably living adjusted life with his wife.
+While returning to Chennai, Nanda's car engine gets seized due to the sudden brake applied to avoid collision with another car driven by arrogant drunken youngsters.
+Arjun, who drove alone to Chennai, gives Nanda a lift in his car.
+They are both introduced and find that they have many differences in opinion.
+They both share the tragic stories of their lives while travelling.
+Nanda tells him about his unloving wife Indhu (Nikita Thukral), and his postmarital love Lavanya (Haripriya).
+He states he lives in a situation where he is uncomfortably adjusting to life with his wife.

-Then, Arjun tells Nanda about his materialistic father, Devarajan (Jayaprakash), a famous industrialist and business magnate, asking him to continue his business and follow his ideas even though he doesn't like it.
-Moreover, tragedy occurs when Devarajan raped Arjun's lady love Linda (Suma Bhattacharya), who worked in Devarajan's office.
-Linda commits suicide as her chastity was destroyed by her "future" father-in-law.
+Then, Arjun tells Nanda about his materialistic father, Devarajan (Jayaprakash), a famous industrialist and business magnate, who asks him to continue Devarajan's business and follow his ideas even though Arjun does not like it.
+Moreover, tragedy occurs when Devarajan rapes Arjun's lady love Linda (Suma Bhattacharya), who worked in Devarajan's office.
+Linda commits suicide as her "future" father-in-law destroyed her chastity.
 Arjun lives his life in the shadow of his father to keep the promise to his love that he made before she died.